fluxcd/notification-controller/docs/api/v1/notification.md

 </em>
 </td>
 <td>
-<p>ResourceFilter is an expression that is applied to each Resource
+<p>ResourceFilter is a CEL expression that is applied to each Resource
 referenced in the Resources.
-If the expression returns false then the Resource is discarded and will not be notified.</p>
+If the expression returns false then the Resource will not be notified.</p>
 </td>
 </tr>
 <tr>